 - Worked as plaintiff attorney for two years after law school including representation of terminated assistant police chiefs in civil rights lawsuits against city and representation of victims of Texas A&M bonfire collapse.

-- Secured motion for summary judgment in federal district court and affirmation by circuit court of appeals in First Amendment case in which claimant alleged that public library’s refusal to engrave a sidewalk brick with inflammatory comments about library personnel during a fundraising drive violated free speech rights.
+- Secured summary judgment in federal district court and affirmation by circuit court of appeals in First Amendment case in which claimant alleged that public library’s refusal to engrave a sidewalk brick with inflammatory comments about library personnel during a fundraising drive violated free speech rights.

 - Represents various local bars, restaurants, music promoters and artists, in lawsuits involving alcohol-related incidents, including several high-profile cases arising from events during South By Southwest and Austin City Limits Music Festival.